(September 2022, from left to right: Gamze, Madeleine, Janina, Benjamin, Mauricio, Kasia, Jörg)

 Rifat Ara Reza.
 Rifat joined us in 2020/21 for her master thesis (Biology, LMU Munich) to perform research on the mechanisms of macropinocytosis by immune cells.
 She contributed to the protocol guideline article Clausen et al, European Journal of Immunology 2022.
 She is now doctoral researcher with Prof. Nicolai Siegel, Biomedical Center, LMU.

 Monika Hermann.
 Monika joined us in 2020 for an internship during her Master Biochemistry (Gene Center, LMU).
 She is now doctoral researcher with Prof. Peter Murray (MPI of Biochemistry, IMPRS).
+During her time in the lab, Monika contributed to the research article 'Kroll et al, bioRxiv 2023'.

 Maximilian Götz.
 Max joined us in 2019 for an internship during his Master Biochemistry (Gene Center, LMU).
 He is now doctoral researcher with Prof. Julian Stingele (Gene Center, LMU)